OmarKarame/OmarKarame/README.md

 I’m Omar, a London based software developer and technology consultant who is driven to learn and develop new skills, languages and frameworks.
 I am passionate about creating stylish web apps and other projects to showcase the skills I have picked up and push my knowledge and understanding of other fields of coding such as machine learning and cloud computing. 💻

-Some of the languages and frameworks i am proficient in and know are:
+Some of the languages and frameworks i am proficient in are:

+- Python
-- HTML
+- TensorFlow
-- CSS/SCSS
+- Scikit-learn
 - JavaScript
 - React JS
 - Java